csga5000/HtmlDiffFormatter/README.md

 ## Problems

 If you have some issues feel free to delve into my code and make alterations.
 If they're good changes, please do make a merge request!
-If you add an issue add an issue, I may address it, but likely only if it affects my projects using this code.
-Otherwise, it's up to the community.
+If you have an issue you may also report it here, I may address it, but likely only if it affects my projects using this code.
+Otherwise, it's up to the community - either you or someone else can try to tackle it.

 I have lots of comments explaining what's going on (for my sanity as much as to help you) so it shouldn't be THAT hard to understand what it's doing.